-The Middle School Outdoor Leadership Grant (MSOL) is a new initiative under the direction of the OUSD Middle School Network Office and After School Programs Office, in partnership Bay Area Wilderness Training.
-The goal of MSOL is to build capacity within OUSD Middle Schools so that more students will have opportunities to participate in outdoor experiences.
-This bold initiative will include free outdoor leadership professional development workshops and support for teachers and after-school staff, access to free outdoor equipment loans from Bay Area Wilderness Training, special field trip grants, and stipends for lead teachers and after-school staff.
+The Middle School Outdoor Leadership Program (MSOL) aims to build capacity within OUSD Middle Schools, grades 6-8, so that more students will have opportunities to participate in outdoor experiences.
+This bold initiative will include free outdoor leadership professional development workshops for teachers and afterschool staff, access to free outdoor equipment loans from Bay Area Wilderness Training, funds for field trips, and stipends for teachers and afterschool staff.

-- Two lead staff members must complete the online application form
+- Two middle school staff members (one afterschool and one school-day) must complete the online application form.

 If you have any questions about the application process or eligibility please email firstname.lastname@example.org